WallieEverest/tt03/README.md

 The next shuttle for TinyTapeout is planning a multiplexer for selecting between the 250 projects.
 This will alleviate latency in the present design.

 The revised scanchain offered here is an alternative for other group projects.
-The scanchain topology still holds merit in many applications.
-The application of a computer-based logic analyzer via a USB COM port is appealing.
+The scanchain topology still holds merit in many applications, especially for the application of a computer-based logic analyzer via a USB COM port.